To tell you straight: CBD cannot make you high. But why does the majority of people believe otherwise?

-Marijuana, as we all know, is an addicting bunch of leaves or processed product, especially when you ingest it orally.
+Marijuana, as we all know, is an addicting bunch of leaves or processed products, especially when you ingest it orally.
 It is both easy and challenging to buy one, but it is generally accessible.

 Furthermore, marijuana contains large amounts of tetrahydrocannabinol or THC strain.
 The world is most familiar with it as a recreational source of “relaxation.”
 But is it really?

 On the other hand, people have been growing hemp for thousands of years.
 They use it mainly for food and fiber, which is then made into paper, clothing, and other by-products for commercial use.

 CBD is extracted from hemp, which only contains traces of THC, about 0.3% or less.
 You don’t really need to worry since it is of negligible quantity to consider in terms of effects.

 To place it simply, CBD is the “good” one in the equation; THC is the black sheep.
 So, it is high time (yes, pun intended) that you get exposed to the infamous and destructive component – the tetrahydrocannabinol, or THC.

 THC is a fundamental component that causes psychoactive effects on the body.
 So much for the medical terms, quite simply, it gives “high sensation” to users and that’s only one of its short-term effects.

 Long-term effects include decreasing IQ points, increasing heart rate, paranoia, and other destructive mental illnesses that can go as far as suicidal tendencies.
 A lot of people are not really aware of these effects as euphoria is more popular with them.